 We hope you will join us.
 We encourage you to visit the following sites:

-This year, Release Me International joined advocacy groups, prosecutors, and law enforcement in the Kids Are Not For Sale in Virginia Coalition, advocating for a sex trafficking standalone bill, that was recently PASSED and on its way to the Governor.
+This year, Release Me International joined advocacy groups, prosecutors, and law enforcement in the Kids Are Not For Sale in Virginia Coalition, advocating for a sex trafficking standalone bill, that was recently PASSED!
 Click here to view the press release.

 Deirdre Norton's Slidely by Slidely Slideshow